ellipse-js/ellipse/Readme.md

 ## Compatibility

-Ellipse is compatible with Node.js `>=0.12`, but the support of ES6 features is opt-in and - of course - related to the corresponding node releases.
-Please consider that in `0.12`, you have to use the `--harmony` flag to enable generator support.
+Ellipse is compatible with Node.js `>=0.12`, but please consider that in `0.12`, you have to use the `--harmony` flag to enable generator support.

 ## License